mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Last update disabled my chat

-One of [recent TF2 updates](https://www.teamfortress.com/post.php?id=62459) introduced new commands to disable chat. mastercomfig was updated shortly after to accomodate to this change.
+One of [recent TF2 updates](https://www.teamfortress.com/post.php?id=62459) introduced new commands to disable chat. mastercomfig was updated shortly after to accommodate to this change.
 In the result, the Very Low preset disables chat completely.
 If you are using Very Low preset or `messages=off` module, you can fix that by adding `messages=on` to your `modules.cfg` file.
+To disable chat the old way you can use `hud_saytext_time 0` command.

 ## TF2 crashes when entering a Competitive Mode match